Chart Color Schemes

 Educational attainment in Hoppers Crossing - South aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 24.9%, significantly lower than the SA3 area average of 37.0%.
-Bachelor degrees are most prevalent at 15.2%, followed by postgraduate qualifications (7.3%) and graduate diplomas (2.4%).
-Vocational credentials are held by 32.8% of residents aged 15+, with advanced diplomas at 11.0% and certificates at 21.8%.
-Educational participation is high, with 32.0% currently enrolled in formal education: 11.0% in primary, 7.9% in secondary, and 5.1% in tertiary education.
+The area's university qualification rate is 24.9%, significantly lower than the SA3 average of 37.0%.
+Bachelor degrees are most common at 15.2%, followed by postgraduate qualifications (7.3%) and graduate diplomas (2.4%).
+Vocational credentials, such as advanced diplomas (11.0%) and certificates (21.8%), are held by 32.8% of residents aged 15 and above.
+Educational participation is high, with 32.0% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education